Financial Intelligence At Airbnb With Scala – A Case Study

 The power of Scala and related technologies

 The actual potential of Scala might only be discovered if we match it with powerful Scala libraries.
-Airbnb has already found out their benefits as well.
+Airbnb has already found its benefits as well.

 What other solutions support the uniqueness of Scala then?
 And for what use cases are they applied at Airbnb?